mrietzl/con./README.md

 ### Profile Screen

-Individual profil page where users can upload an image, edit their bio or delete the account.
+Individual profile page where users can upload an image, edit their bio or delete the account.

 ![profile screen](/client/public/screens/profile.png)